devenes/terraform-php-beanstalk/README.md

 - Note: We don't create a new VPC in this template, so you don't need to specify the VPC ID and Security Group ID.

-## Configure SSH access to the Elastic Beanstalk environment:
+## Configuring SSH access to the Elastic Beanstalk environment:

 ```
   setting {